Murdered for Being Different: Development

 The story is based on the murder of Sophie Lancaster in Lancashire in 2007.
 BBC channel controller Damian Kavanagh noted that the network sought true stories through which the audience could "understand themselves and their place in the world".
 Executive producer Aysha Rafaele noted the "impact" of having a "true story".
 Marco Crivellari was tasked with dramatizing the real events.
 The only fictionalised element in the film is Michael Gorman, the witness to the attack who is threatened by the gang but ultimately brave enough to come forward.
 The character is a composite of different people, partly to protect individuals who live in Bacup, but also as a young character which can embody the possibility of hope.
 "We want there to be a rallying cry," Rafaele stated.
 "You don't have to be part of the mob.
 You can stand up and make your voice heard and make a difference."

 The production was supported by the victim's relatives.
 During consultations, they showed sorrow and struggled to continue.
 Sophie's mother said: "It's brutal.
 I had to watch it to make sure it did justice to Sophie.
 It was very, very difficult.
 I don't think I've cried as much in 10 years.
 It absolutely broke my heart.
 It's very graphic, but I don't think it's gratuitous.
 We have to get that message out there that this is unacceptable behaviour."
 Rob, on the other hand, said he thought he "finally got something positive come out of something so utterly negative".

 Casting

 Abigail Lawrie, who plays Sophie, received the endorsement of Sophie's mother.
 "I felt she was very, very good," she said.
 "There is one scene where she's sat on the couch and Rob comes in with a Harry Potter book.
 That took my breath away because that was Sophie.
 That looked like her, it felt like her."

 Post-production

 London's Will Coker graded the show using the Nucoda Film Master.
 Generally, he kept it natural with certain scenes enhanced, such as building an uneasy, nervous hospital atmosphere by greens, yellows, and sickly skin tones.
-The audio was mixed on a D-Control surface lead by senior sound mixer Karl Mainzer.
+The audio was mixed on a D-Control surface led by senior sound mixer Karl Mainzer.